 Cabrillo National Monument offers some of the very best viewing of the plants and animals in intertidal zones in southern California.
 The National Park Service has tried to strike a balance between preserving the ecosystem and yet allow visitors to explore the life in the tidepools up close and personal.

-Low tide event status is posted on our Calendar page by day through December 31, 2013.
+Low tide event status are posted on our Calendar page.
 You can click on a date to see when an event (if any) begins.
 Select week view for a graphical representation of the low tides to that week.

 - All times: Pacific Time.

 - Low tide events begin when the tide passes below 0.7 feet or 9:00 AM (whichever is later).

 - Low tide events end when the tide rises above 0.7 feet or 4:30 PM (whichever is earlier).